lbechberger/LearningPsychologicalSpaces/README.md

 - `-o` or `--output`: The output folder where the resulting correlation values are stored (default: `.`, i.e., the current working directory).
 - `--n_min`: The size of the smallest space to investigate (defaults to 1).
 - `--n_max`: The size of the largest space to investigate (defaults to 20).
+- `-p` or `--plot`: If this flag is set, scatter plots are created and stored for each of the similarity measures.

 ### Visualizing The Correlations